What is the Creative Learning Partnerships program?

 You can apply if you’re a Victorian primary or secondary school, including government and non-government schools, and for students with special needs.

-• Victorian creative professional/s who will work on a project with our school for approximately 20 days ($10,000)
+• Victorian creative professional/s - $10,000 for projects with an individual creative professional working with the school for approximately 20 days

 What kind of project can we do?